 Just kidding, but I want you to know where to draw the line with cleaning the litter box.

-Being a Licensed Vet Tech and also being pregnant I think I lucked out when my GBYN told me he used to be a Veterinarian.
+Being a Licensed Vet Tech and also being pregnant I think I lucked out when my OBGYN told me he used to be a Veterinarian.

-He practiced Veterinary Medicine for 8 years before changing majors.
+He practiced Veterinary Medicine for 8 years before deciding to become an OBGYN.
 I knew at that point I was in good hands.

 Hearing about Toxoplasmosis risks while being pregnant had me concerned.
 I mean, I clean litter boxes every day at work, so am I supposed to stop working?
 Is it the dust?
 The cat?
 Where is the line drawn?